arduino-json

 • DynamicJsonDocument is a bit slower

-• DynamicJsonDocument allows larger files to be generated
+• DynamicJsonDocument allows generating larger files

-Serialize and deserialize
+Serialize and Deserialize

 We can serialize the JsonDocument using one of the overloads of the ‘serializeJson(…)’ method.